Useful Notes: Prehistoric Life Mammals

 Saber- scimitar- dirk- whatever- toothed cats: Machairodus, Homotherium, Megantereon, Dinofelis, and Xenosmilus

 - There were dozens kinds of sabertoothed cats in Real Life other than the stock American Smilodon from the Ice Ages.
 Some of them are nicknamed according to the form of their fangs: Homotherium was the "scimitar-tooth", Megantereon the "dirktooth".
 While Machairodus was the Euro-Afro-Asian sabertoothed equivalent of Smilodon, not to mention the actual prototype of the Group (named Machairodontines and not Smilodontines); many European paleoartists have considered Machairodus as the real stock sabretooth instead of Smilodon.
 But there were also more familiar-looking cats in the past: these ones are mentioned later in another section.
 However, Dinofelis, despite resembling more a leopard, was actually a short-fanged saber-toothed cat.
 The habits of all these whatever-toothed cats is still a mystery; certsinly, they were not identical among each other, and it's arguable they had different hunting styles according to the shape of their fangs; maybe some were solitary while others were pack-hunters, just like the difference between modern tigers/leopards/whatnot and lions.
 A curious thing is, some prehistoric meat-eating mammals which were not cats at all, developed a bewildering "sabre-toothed" look before true cats appeared: two main examples are the pseudo-cat Eusmilus (mentioned later) and the marsupial Thylacosmilus, in particular the latter, being closer to kangaroos than to cats.
 Imagine a sabretooth with a kangaroo pouch and you'll have the idea.

 - Bears are a very recent group.
 They have roamed our planet for only 5 to 10 million years.
 Many prehistoric bears were rather different than our grizzlies: for example, the North American Short-faced Bear (Arctodus) had long limbs and a bulldog-like snout and was probably an agile runner and specialized hunter.
 The most famous extinct bear is, however, the Cave Bear (Ursus spelaeus), whose remains are extremely abundant in European caves.
 Quite similar to a modern kodiak in shape and size, but with a bigger hump on its shoulder and a more prominent skull, the Cave Bear is often portrayed as the archenemy of Neanderthals, because both lived in the same places (Pleistocene Europe) and were forced to share the same caves to repair themselves from the rigid Ice Age winters.
-But it's more probable that Neanderthals were actually the worst enemies of cave bears, and some think they could even have contributed to cave bears' extinction.
+But it's more probable that Neanderthals (and humans) were actually the worst enemies of cave bears, and some think they could even have contributed to cave bears' extinction.

 - Prehistoric wolves and hyenas were not so different-looking than ours, but sometimes were larger.
 The Dire Wolf (Canis dirus) was a sort of wolf bigger than ours, possibly a hunter of giant bisons in competition with lions.
 It has been often found in the same tarpits in which Smilodon remains have been discovered, along with several other American mammals (elephant relatives, ground sloths, but modern-living mammals as well); the most famous is Rancho la Brea, in Los Angeles.
 Of course, not all extinct dogs were large, don't forget there were fox-ancestors as well.
 Among extinct hyenas (which by the way, are more closely related to cats than dogs) we can mention the Cave Hyena, similar to modern spotted hyenas but living in northern territories during the Ice Ages.
 Other hyena species were very different: some were as large as bears, others resembled more cheetah or even weasels!
 On the other hand, some extinct canid were deceptively hyena-like: Borophagus from the Middle Cenozoic is one example, while the archaic Hesperocyon was more weasel-like.
 As a side-note: all modern domestic dogs from Chihuahuas to Great Danes descend from the grey wolf, no matter how big they are or how they look; an amazingly rapid evolution, really, lasted only few thousands years.